SharePoint/sp-dev-docs/docs/spfx/viva/features/focus-feature/FocusFeatureTutorial.md

 }
 ```

-Create a new file for the third quick view: **./src/adaptiveCardExtensions/focusFeature/quickView/QuickView3.ts**
+Create a new file for the third Quick View: **./src/adaptiveCardExtensions/focusFeature/quickView/QuickView3.ts**

 We'll add the following **onAction** function.